vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 VMware NSX-T Data Center
 VMware Tanzu Greenplum Platform Extension Framework Greenplum Text VMware Tanzu Kubernetes Grid Integrated Edition

-No updates to the blog posts or the Q&A. Please subscribe to the VMSA mailing list, security-announce@lists.vmware.com, from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run.
+No updates to the blog posts or the Q&A. Please subscribe to the VMSA mailing list from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run.

 The next update here will be Wednesday, December 29th.